ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Dictionaries.md

 del phonebook["Jill"]

 # testing code
-if "Jake" in phonebook and "Jill" not in phonebook:
+if "Jake" in phonebook:
     print("Jake is listed in the phonebook.")

+if "Jill" not in phonebook:
     print("Jill is not listed in the phonebook.")